Set Up Fingerprints

 The fingerprint sensor is built into the home button, just like last year, but it has been vastly improved.
-Now you can just lightly press it to have your print recognized—no more swiping.
-The setup process takes a little longer, but it will still only take a few minutes.
-To add fingerprints, go to your main system settings and enter Lock screen and security > Fingerprints.
-You can add up to four prints here by tapping repeatedly on the sensor.
-You probably want to use your thumbs and index fingers on each hand.
+You can just lightly press it to have your print recognized; no more swiping.
+The setup process takes a little longer, but it will only take a few minutes.
+To add fingerprints, go to your main system settings and enter Lock screen security > Fingerprints.
+You can add up to four prints by repeatedly tapping on the sensor.
+You should use your thumbs and index fingers on each hand.

-Remember to tilt your finger back and forth and place different parts of it on the sensor.
-This will help the system to recognize you more easily and reliably.
-Also make sure to get the very tip of each finger.
-While you’re at it, you can configure the security settings to use your fingerprint for accessing your Samsung account and filling passwords in the stock web browser.
+Remember to tilt your finger back and forth to place different parts of it on the sensor.
+This will help the system recognize you more quickly and reliably.
+Also, make sure to get the very tip of each finger.
+While at it, you can configure the security settings to use your fingerprint to access your Samsung account.
+Fill in passwords in the stock web browser.

 Activate Smart Lock

 Even if fingerprints aren’t your thing, you should have some secure lock screen.
 There’s no reason to deal with it all the time.
 The Galaxy S6 supports the Lollipops Smart Lock feature, which you can access in the Lock screen security menu.
 It’s a level deeper in Secure lock settings.
 Here you can set geographic locations as trusted.
 Your phone will default to a standard swipe unlock at home, for example.
 The Galaxy S6 also supports trusted devices.
 You can keep it unlocked when connected to a Bluetooth accessory or NFC tag.